saratona/KSQLDB/README.md

 verify that wikipedia.parsed-value is in the list.

-Describe the topic, which is the topic that the kafka-connect-sse source connector is writing to.
+Describe the only topic that exists up to now, which is the topic that the kafka-connect-sse source connector is writing to.

     docker-compose exec kafka1 kafka-topics --describe --topic wikipedia.parsed --bootstrap-server kafka1:9092

-Enter again in the ksqlDB CLI prompt and create the stream of data from the source:
+From the ksqlDB CLI prompt create the stream of data from the source:

     CREATE STREAM wikipedia WITH (kafka_topic='wikipedia.parsed', value_format='AVRO');

-This demo creates two streams `WIKIPEDIANOBOT` and `WIKIPEDIABOT` which respectively filter for bot=falase and bot=true that suggests if the change at the wikipedia page was made by a bot or not.
+This demo creates other two streams: `WIKIPEDIANOBOT` and `WIKIPEDIABOT` which respectively filter for bot = falase and bot = true that suggests if the change at the Wikipedia page was made by a bot or not.

     CREATE STREAM wikipedianobot AS SELECT *, (length->new - length->old) AS BYTECHANGE FROM wikipedia WHERE bot = false AND length IS NOT NULL AND length->new IS NOT NULL AND length->old IS NOT NULL;

     CREATE STREAM wikipediabot AS SELECT *, (length->new - length->old) AS BYTECHANGE FROM wikipedia WHERE bot = true AND length IS NOT NULL AND length->new IS NOT NULL AND length->old IS NOT NULL;

-Created also a table with a tumbling window which groups and count the changes for users:
+Created also a table with a tumbling window which groups and count the changes made by every users (that made at least one modification):

     CREATE TABLE wikipedia_count_gt_1 WITH (key_format='JSON') AS SELECT user, meta->uri AS URI, count(*) AS COUNT FROM wikipedia WINDOW TUMBLING (size 300 second) WHERE meta->domain = 'commons.wikimedia.org' GROUP BY user, meta->uri HAVING count(*) > 1;